-Q10a.
-[IF “Always” OR “Very Often” OR “Sometimes” OR “Rarely”] How did price affect your decision?
-[5-POINT LIKERT SCALE, FROM PRICE MADE ME MUCH MORE LIKELY TO REGISTER TO IT MADE ME MUCH LESS LIKELY TO REGISTER]
+Q11a.
+[IF “Always” OR “Very Often” OR “Sometimes” OR “Rarely”] How did price affect your company’s decision to seek Sunrise Period registrations?
+[5-POINT LIKERT SCALE, FROM PRICE MADE MY COMPANY MUCH MORE LIKELY TO REGISTER TO IT MADE MY COMPANY MUCH LESS LIKELY TO REGISTER]

-Q10b.
-[IF “Always” OR “Very Often” OR “Sometimes” OR “Rarely” AND “made me somewhat less likely” to “much less likely to register”] In the new generic top-level domains (gTLDs) that you decided not to seek Sunrise Period registration due to price, which of the following did you do?
-[MATRIX WITH MULTIPLE CHOICE]
+Q11b.
+[IF “Always” OR “Very Often” OR “Sometimes” OR “Rarely” AND “made my company somewhat less likely” to “much less likely to register”] In the new generic top-level domains (gTLDs) that your company decided not to seek Sunrise Period registration due to price, which of the following did your company do?
+Please note that you may select multiple options.
+[SELECT ALL THAT APPLY]